-- 8.215.500.14 RESOURCE EXCLUSIONS: Some types of resources can be excluded from the calculation of countable resources if they meet the specific criteria listed below. - A. Burial fund exclusion: Up to \$1,500 can be excluded from the countable liquid resources of an applicant/recipient if designated as burial funds.
-An additional amount of up to \$1,500 can be excluded from countable liquid resources if designated as burial funds for the spouse of the applicant/recipient.
+- 8.215.500.14 RESOURCE EXCLUSIONS: Some types of resources can be excluded from the calculation of countable resources if they meet the specific criteria listed below. - A. Burial fund exclusion: Up to one thousand five hundred dollars (\$1,500) can be excluded from the countable liquid resources of an applicant/recipient if designated as burial funds.
+An additional amount of up to one thousand five hundred dollars (\$1,500) can be excluded from countable liquid resources if designated as burial funds for the spouse of the applicant/recipient.
 The burial fund exclusion is separate from the burial space exclusion.